ILM qualifications FAQs

 - Two published books about coaching - choice will discussed with you, taking into account your experience and books you may already have

 These relate to the level at which the qualification is recognised on the Regulated Qualifications Framework.
 Here is a useful summary:

-Level 3 - A level/BTEC equivalency - coaching first line manager, team leader, supervisor, co-ordinator
+Level 3 - A level/BTEC equivalency - you will be coaching first line manager, team leader, supervisor, co-ordinator

-Level 5 - HND/Foundation Degree/Degree equivalency - coaching middle, operational managers
+Level 5 - HND/Foundation Degree/Degree equivalency - you will be coaching middle, operational managers

-Level 7 - Post-graduate equivalency - coaching senior, strategic managers
+Level 7 - Post-graduate equivalency - you will be coaching senior, strategic managers

 Level 3 - is designed for people in their first management roles – including team leaders and first-line managers.
-Get the tools and confidence to coach people as part of your normal working role.
+Get the tools and confidence to coach people as part of your normal working roles and responsibilities.

 This varies a lot between different people, depending on the time you can commit, your study experience, confidence etc. You will agree your own personal timescales with us to suit your own circumstances.
-Your registration period as a learner with the ILM is three years.
 We will support you fully until completion and you have the option to purchase a one or two year support package.

 The ILM registration period is three years.
 This should be ample time to complete your qualification.
 Very occasionally, work or personal circumstances change and more time for completion is be needed.
-You will be able to pay a fee to re-register for a 3 further years in order to complete your qualification.
+You might be able to pay a fee to re-register for a 3 further years in order to complete your qualification.
 You could do this with inspired2learn or another provider.

 Will I qualify for a student discount card if I enrol with inspired2learn?